Personal Injury Lawyer in The Lakes

 All new clients are eligible for a free consultation.
 To improve your chances of a successful claim, reach out to our attorneys as soon as possible after receiving medical treatment for your injuries.
 Most personal injury cases have a strict statute of limitations.
 Typically, action needs to be taken within two years of the accident.
 Even though two years may seem like a long time, it goes a lot more quickly than you might think.
 The aftereffects of an accident don’t always appear right away, either.
 For instance, brain injuries sometimes take a while to show up.
 If the two-year period has already elapsed, filing a claim is extremely difficult.

-Our attorneys are well-equipped to handle accident cases since they have a lot of investigative experience.
+Our attorneys are well-equipped to handle accident cases.
 We do request that new clients bring any paperwork or medical records along with them for their first meeting.
 Examples of documentation that you should bring include a copy of the police report, your medical records, any photographs or videos of the accident scene, or any other type of evidence that you have available.
 Evidence like this is used to build a strong case.

 When you meet with our lawyers for the first time, they will take a look at the evidence and will talk to you about what happened.
 Based on the information you provide, they will then let you know what your options are.
 Depending on the circumstances of your case, we will usually also provide you with a general idea of how much compensation you may be eligible to receive.